NHAS/stab/README.md

 Local meaning our current process, and remote meaning another process on the same machine that is owned by the same user.

-This project provides a the `MemoryLoadLibrary(...)` function which can load a DLL from bytes.
+This project provides the `MemoryLoadLibrary(...)` function which can load a DLL from bytes.
 Which is handy for fileless exploitation.

 ## Run me
 This project also contains a little main function as an example of how to use the methods.